gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   We build upon the work in equatable, hashable for tuple

+* Improved Tuple Type ABI?
+Could rely on 4096 limit?
+What one /could/ do is add new loadable thing that fuses them if larger than a certain size and right deployment target?

 ## Source compatibility

 Relative to the Swift 3 evolution process, the source compatibility